 It’s amazing what people will adapt to as normal.

 For many people around the world, ski pants are normal.
 They are simply an everyday addition to living life in a cold climate.
-Winters (and some summers) are harsh and quality ski wear, and thick men’s ski jackets and thermal layers to hats and men’s ski gloves, are the every day norm.
+Winters (and some summers) are harsh and quality ski wear, from men’s jackets and thermal layers to hats and men’s ski gloves, are the every day norm.

 But for many others buying ski gear can be tricky because it’s so unlike anything they’ve ever purchased.